Spring 2001 Fellows

 A professional ballroom dancer, Suzanne and her partner won regional advanced Latin dance competitions and competed in the British Open and US National championships.

-J. MICHAEL GRAGLIA is a Financial Manager at the Bill and Melinda Gates Foundation.
+J. MICHAEL GRAGLIA is a Financial Manager at the Bill and Melinda Gates Foundation in Washington, DC.

 Mike graduated from Gonzaga University with a BS in mathematics.
 He then attended the Johns Hopkins School of Advanced International Studies (SAIS) and Columbia Business School.